Install & Product Videos

 Ex: 12' hoses down to 4.5' - 4.5/12 = 0.375 → 0.375 X 600g = 225g

 You can then adjust the amount up or down until you've reached the desired performance level based on traditional pressure ratings for the high and low sides in an AC system.
 Be aware that an overfilled system will stall your compressor.
-In the case that it does you will receive an error code relevant to that on your control panel VIEWED HERE.
+In the case that it does you will receive an error code on your control panel.
+Error codes for X Series AC Units can be VIEWED HERE.

 What are the preset “Mountain Settings” and how can I utilize them?